redis/docs/content/develop/data-types/timeseries/configuration.md

 ### IGNORE_MAX_TIME_DIFF

-The system considers a new insertion a duplicate if the time difference exceeds the maximum allowed.
+The system considers a new insertion a duplicate if it occurs within the maximum allowed time difference.
-The system applies this default value to each new time series when it creates it.
+This default value applies to each new time series upon its creation.

 #### Default